tudelft-iv/view-of-delft-dataset/README.md

 All sensors were jointly calibrated.
 See the figure below for a general overview of the sensor setup.

-For details about the sensors, the data streams, and the format of of the provided data, please refer to the [SENSORS and DATA](docs/SENSORS_AND_DATA.md) documentation.
+For details about the sensors, the data streams, and the format of the provided data, please refer to the [SENSORS and DATA](docs/SENSORS_AND_DATA.md) documentation.

 <div align="center">
 <img src="docs/figures/Prius_sensor_setup_5.png" alt="Prius sensor setup" width="600"/>